 As blossoms and stems die back, they can be pruned to encourage new growth during the same season.
 When the plants have finished blooming at the end of the fall, you can cut back the foliage and spent blossoms entirely.

-If you wish to sow seeds in the spring, carefully collect the plant’s seed pods at this time.
+If you wish to sow seeds in the spring, carefully collect the plant’s seed pods now.

 Deadheading